-I'm a rising second-year at Northeastern University, living out my dreams.
-My first exposure to computers came through downloading a virus on my father's computer.
-After that mishap, I wanted to learn more... and the rest is history.
+I'm a rising junior at Northeastern University, living out my dreams.
+My first exposure to computers came through downloading a virus on my father's computer, prompting my curiosity.
+The rest is history.

 I have experience with a variety of full-stack web development frameworks that I've gained through personal projects or hackathons.
 During that process, I've also picked up cross-platform mobile frameworks like React Native.